 Volunteers play an important role in our Trust, helping people with mental health problems, learning disabilities and/or autism.

-We recruit people from a wide range of backgrounds, for various roles.
-However, recruitment is currently on hold due to the Coronavirus pandemic.
+We recruit people from a wide range of backgrounds, for various roles

-By giving up your time to lend a helping hand and supporting the work of our clinical professionals, you in return will get the satisfaction of time and effort well spent.
+By giving up your time to lend a helping hand and supporting the work of our clinical professionals, you will get the satisfaction of time and effort well spent.

 In addition, volunteering can be a great way to: